 Next Steps in Your Grief Journey Support Group

-The group meets the first Monday of each month, 2:30 – 3:30 pm, in the Center for Spiritual Care
+The group meets Mondays from 2:30 pm, in the Center for Spiritual Care

 Grief is a journey that no one should have to travel alone.
 It is helpful to gather with others who are experiencing similar feelings.
 This monthly support group provides a caring and safe environment, as well as a time for mutual support and encouragement.
 This group is for those who may be taking their first steps on the journey or those who have already been through WC’s Understanding Your Grief class.
 We will not follow a specific curriculum, but will begin our time with prayer, offer time for sharing, and present a spiritual practice that has been prayerfully chosen to assist you in your journey.
 Participants are encouraged to share only if they are comfortable.

 All are welcome, and you can join at any time; registration is not required.

 Whether it has been recently or some time has passed, the death of a loved one often leaves us feeling paralyzed and wondering how we can move forward.
 You are invited to attend one of these 11-week studies that uses scriptural wisdom to explore the pain and emptiness that accompanies grief with the understanding that each of us grieves differently, and in our own time and pace.
 The class will be helpful in offering specific coping strategies to guide the way back to fullness of life.
 If you or someone you know is grieving the death of a loved one, we invite you to join us and all are welcome.
 We will be following Alan Wolfelt’s Understanding Your Grief participant book and Journal; both books are available for purchase in our Circuit Writers bookstore.
 Each class is limited to 12 participants; you will be attending only the class time you register for, as each group is independent of the other (you cannot move between classes).
-Contact Dianne Will at firstname.lastname@example.org or 817-481-4147, if you have any questions.
+Contact Dianne Will at email@example.com or 817-481-4147, if you have any questions.

 NAMI (National Alliance on Mental Illness)